 Share on the right platform

 To reiterate, since different sites serve different purposes and audiences, it’s crucial to familiarize yourself with the major social media platforms your target audience uses.
 Avoid redundancy and simply “dumping” content across all channels.
 Concentrate on the platforms where you have the highest chance to engage with your audience.
 Use this list of content promotion tools to see which platform best fits your needs.

 Once your social media promotion is successful on these platforms, use that information to start embarking on a new platform.
 Don’t forget to share your multimedia content to social networks like Slideshare, iTunes, Soundcloud, Stitcher and, of course, YouTube.

-Pay to play
+Pay to Play

 Why pay for Likes or Follows when you can promote your content to a micro-targeted audience in social media?
 Paid Social is mainstream, meaning you can pay to promote your content into the news feeds of social media users, where you are guaranteed visibility from a relevant audience.
-If you haven’t done so already, now is the time to start shifting your budget to experiment in this area, whether on Twitter, Facebook or another network.
+If you haven’t done so already, try shifting your budget to experiment, whether on Twitter, Facebook, or another network.

 Does your company have an employee advocacy program?
-Even if you donâ€™t have a structured program, having more employees or partners that might already be sharing your content socially do so more regularly can only help promote your content.
-Fortunately, there are many tools that make it easy to manage and measure social media sharing by brand advocates.
+Employees or partners are likely already sharing your content socially.
+Get more of them to do so more regularly to help promote your content.
+There are many tools that make it easy to manage and measure social media sharing by brand advocates.
 See the aforementioned list of content promotion tools for a full breakdown of different advocacy tools, such as GaggleAMP and SocialChorus.

-An employee advocacy program is one way of leveraging communities and utilizing the strength in numbers approach to promote your content to more social media users.
+An employee advocacy program is one way of leveraging communities.
+It allows you to utilize the strength in numbers approach to promote your content to more social media users.
 However, you first have to have a community in order to do so.
-There are already literally more than two million communities within LinkedIn alone, not to mention additional communities in the form of Twitter chats, Google Plus communities, shared Pinterest boards, and even Facebook Groups.
+There are already more than two million communities within LinkedIn alone.
+Not to mention additional communities in the form of Twitter chats, Google Plus communities, shared Pinterest boards, and even Facebook Groups.

-Joining and becoming an engaging member of relevant communities allows youÂ to promote your content to a very targeted audience of social media users that could be in the hundreds, thousands, or even more—the largest LinkedIn Group has more than one million members!
-(There’s even a community to talk more about content marketing & content promotion, called The Content Marketing Forum.)
+Joining and becoming an engaging member of relevant communities allows you to promote your content to a very targeted audience of social media users.
+Such groups could be in the hundreds, thousands, or even more—the largest LinkedIn Group has more than one million members!
+(There’s even a community for content marketing and promotion: The Content Marketing Forum.)

-I saved this for last because it is not everyone’s cup of tea, but there are a number of communities such as Triberr, Social Buzz Club, and Viral Content Buzz that exist outside of social media for the sole purpose of bringing together content creators and enhancing your social media promotion.
+I saved this for last because it is not everyone’s cup of tea, but there are a number of other communities such as Triberr, Social Buzz Club, and Viral Content Buzz.
+They exist outside of social media for the sole purpose of bringing together content creators and enhancing your social media promotion.
 If the content you discover on one of these sites is something you would considering curating, then this might be a good site to consider promoting your own content on.